-The Judge at the Finish shall not release any results of the race until the Race Umpire makes a determination on the infringement indicated by the red flag.
+e.
+Judge at Start and Finish - The Judge at the start shall act also as the Chief Judge at the finish.
+The Chief Judge at the Finish shall not release any results of the race until the Race Umpire makes a determination on the infringement indicated by the red flag